UNC World View’s 25th Anniversary

 The event raises funds for scholarships that expand access to World View programs, particularly for educators from underserved communities.
+It is designed for community supporters to learn about UNC World View and our mission of serving K-12 and community college educators by providing global education professional development opportunities.

 Shelly Weiner was born in Rivne, Poland and was 4 when Nazis invaded her town.
 Laws forbidding Jews from work and school were passed, and her family realized all Jews would be killed or deported to camps.
 A farm family in a nearby village where Shelly’s aunt lived served as hiding for 28 months on top of a barn and in an underground bunker.
 There were four in hiding: Shelly, Shelly’s mother, Rachel, and Rachel’s mother.
 In 1949, after World War II, Shelly’s family came to the United States.
 She grew up in Philadelphia and has been living in Greensboro since 1972.